On the validity of pre-trained transformers for natural language processing in the software engineering domain: Validation of SE Domain Models

 \subsection{Fine-tuned Prediction Tasks}

 The first check regarding the validity is to analyze the pre-trained model directly.
 However, it is unclear if the actual use of these models in fine-tuned applications would also be affected.
 We propose to evaluate the validity of the models by applying them to a classification task within the SE domain, for which only a limited amount of data is available.
-We propose to always use (at least) two types of tasks to evaluate the capabilities of the fine-tuning.
-The first type of task should have longer texts.
-This task is suitable to evaluate how good the model is at understanding longer texts and contexts.
-The second type of task should have shorter text, to evaluate how good the model is for short texts.
-The third task should be sentiment mining, as a general domain use case that is already well understood in the SE domain~\cite{Novielli2021}, incl. strong, already existing results that general domain transformer models are the current state-of-the-art for sentiment mining in the SE domain~\cite{Zhang2020}.
-Since the work by Novielli\etal~\cite{Novielli2021} suggest that SE domain models for sentiment mining may not be better than general domain models, this task allows us to evaluate if pre-trained SE domain transformer models are also better on SE domain data for use cases that do not require domain knowledge.
+We propose to always use (at least) three different tasks to evaluate the capabilities of the fine-tuning. \begin{itemize} \item The first type of task should have longer texts.
+This task is suitable to evaluate how good the model is at understanding longer texts and contexts. \item The second type of task should have shorter text, to evaluate how good the model is for short texts. \item The third task should be sentiment mining, as a general domain use case that is already well understood in the SE domain~\cite{Novielli2021}, incl. strong, already existing results that general domain transformer models are the current state-of-the-art for sentiment mining in the SE domain~\cite{Zhang2020}.
+Since the work by Novielli\etal~\cite{Novielli2021} suggests that SE domain models for sentiment mining do not yet work very well because their results are unstable, and Novielli\etal~\cite{Novielli2018}, Lin\etal~\cite{Lin2018}, and Zhang\etal~\cite{Zhang2020} showed that smaller general domain models frequently outperform SE-specific models,\footnote{While this is not the core conclusion of Novielli\etal and Zhang\etal, their results in terms of the class imbalance insensitive macro average show the following: SentiStrength outperforms SentiStrength-SE and SentiCR on the Stack Overflow data by Novielli\etal~\cite{Novielli2018}.
+SentiStrength outperforms SentiStrength-SE, Senti4SD for the API and SO data, as well as only Senti4SD on the App data by Zhang\etal~\cite{Zhang2020}} this task allows us to evaluate if pre-trained SE domain transformer models are also better on SE domain data for use cases that may not require domain knowledge. \end{itemize}

+For all fine-tuning tasks, we propose to simply re-use the classification implementation for BERT from HuggingFace:\footnote{\url{https://huggingface.co/transformers/v4.2.2/model_doc/bert.html}} this implementation adds a single fully connected layer which produces the classification based on the output sequence of the BERT model.
+We then train each model for five epochs on the issue, commit, respectively, sentiment data for the fine-tuning.
+We use 80\% of the training data for the fine-tuning and 20\% as validation data to determine when the models start to overfit.

+We note that we use different fine-tuning tasks than the NER task that was used by Tabassum\etal~\cite{tabassum-etal-2020-code}.
+Our rationale for using a classification task instead is that the NER task is very specific, especially with the respect that the exploitation of casing and special characters like the underscore is a major aspect of NER within natural language models.
+Thus, this task does not aim to understand the meaning, but rather the inference of a specific language construct.
+In comparison, our tasks require the interpretation of the meaning of natural language.